alchemyplatform/aa-sdk/site/smart-accounts/signers/guides/dfns.md

 [Dfns](https://www.dfns.co) is an MPC/TSS Wallet-as-a-Service API/SDK provider.
 Dfns aims to optimize the balance of security and UX by deploying key shares into a decentralized network on the backend while enabling wallet access via biometric open standards on the frontend like Webauthn.
 Reach out [here](https://www.dfns.co/learn-more) to set up a sandbox environment to get started.

 Dfns seamlessly integrates with Account Abstraction by signing `UserOperation`s.
+See the examples below for initializing a DFNS signer and creating a provider with that signer.
+You can follow [this](http://localhost:5173/tutorials/send-user-operation.html) guide to send `UserOperation`s with the provider created.

-We've created a full example of a gas-less transaction via a paymaster [in our SDK](https://github.com/dfns/dfns-sdk-ts/tree/m/examples/viem/alchemy-aa-gasless), adapted from Alchemy's [gas sponsorship example](https://accountkit.alchemy.com/guides/sponsoring-gas.html).
-Clone the repo to get started and see the comments in the [Readme](https://github.com/dfns/dfns-sdk-ts/tree/m/examples/viem/alchemy-aa-gasless/README.md).
+We've created a full example of a gas-less transaction via a paymaster [in our SDK](https://github.com/dfnsext/typescript-sdk/blob/m/examples/viem/alchemy-aa-gasless/README.md), adapted from Alchemy's [gas sponsorship example](https://accountkit.alchemy.com/guides/sponsoring-gas.html).

 ## Install Dfns SDK